Portal To Current Research

 Very few opportunities exist for the public to learn about current scientific research and its impacts.
 This program is one more way Pacific Science Center is working to help people of all ages understand and appreciate some of the current research being done in our own region.

 Pacific Science Center's monthly Scientist Spotlight program, featuring local scientists who share their work with guests through hands-on activities and conversation, is included within the space when relevant.

 Investigating Arctic Ice Melt

-Ignatius Rigor - "I study Arctic sea ice, which is one of the primary indicators of global climate change.
-The ice waxes and wanes driven by variations in sunlight and temperature.
-Changes in wind also play an important role by redistributing the ice across the Arctic Ocean creating areas of open water, and by compressing this ice into ridges.
-Making sense of the complex interplay between the air, ocean and sea ice is a challenging puzzle that motivates my research."
+Ignatius Rigor – Ignatius studies Arctic sea ice, one of the primary indicators of global climate change.
+The ice waxes and wanes, driven by variations in sunlight and temperature.
+Changes in wind also play an important role by redistributing the ice across the Arctic Ocean, creating areas of open water, and by compressing this ice into ridges.
+Making sense of the complex interplay between the air, ocean and sea ice is a challenging puzzle that motivates his research.